loader

 In the NPS scheme in India , two kinds of accounts are Tier I and Tier II.
 It is the Tier I account is the main retirement account, and it is required for those who want to benefit from the tax advantages.
 Contributions made towards Tier I accounts Tier I accounts cannot be taken out at any time until the person attains the age of 60.
 However it is possible to withdraw funds from the Tier II account is a discretionary savings account, that allows for withdrawals with flexibility however it doesn't provide tax advantages.

-An account opening under the National Pension Scheme in India is a simple procedure.
+An account opening under the National Pension System Scheme is a simple procedure.
 Accounts are open to individuals on the internet or offline.
 To register online, one can go to the eNPS website for registration, while offline registration is accessible via Point of Presence (PoP) service providers like banks as well as financial institutions.
 All that is needed is completing the required KYC formalities and then the account will then be functional for contributions.

 Partial Withdrawals and Exit Options in NPS